tex2e/dotfiles/bash/texenvs/README.md

 - `rake init   `  - create directory images/ and latex template file.
 - `rake open   `  - create pdf and open it.
 - `rake pdf    `  - create pdf from dvi file.
+- `rake --tasks`  - show available commands.

 template.tex
 ------------

-This template.tex will be set a latex template in template.tex.
+This template.tex will be set a latex template.
 Typing `make init`, the script writes a latex template file (copied the template.tex) in your directory.